Junior Mints: Product

 Over 15 million Junior Mints are produced daily.
 Tootsie Roll also makes Junior Caramels (caramel filling with a milk chocolate coating) and limited edition "Inside Outs" (mint-chocolate filling with a white chocolate shell).
 Other limited edition Junior Mints include Valentine's Day Pastels/Valentine's Day Regulars (not pastel), Easter Pastels, Christmas edition (featuring red and green fillings), and Christmas Peppermint Crunch edition (featuring crunchy peppermint flakes in the outer chocolate coating).
 Junior Mints are sold in various amounts from the fun-size boxes to the movie theater-size boxes, since the product continues to sell well in movie theaters.
 Junior Mints have traveled throughout the world.
 They are now certified kosher dairy by the Orthodox Union.

 In popular culture

-Junior Mints are featured heavily in the Seinfeld episode "The Junior Mint", in which, while attending a surgery, Jerry pushes Kramer's hand away, causing a Junior Mint to fall into a patient.
+Junior Mints are featured heavily in the Seinfeld episode "The Junior Mint”, in which, while observing a surgical procedure, Jerry pushes Kramer’s hand away, causing a Junior Mint to fall into the patient.
 Later, the Junior Mint is implied to have cured the patient's infection.